 In December, 2014, the Massachusetts Board of Bar Overseers voted to appoint Attorney Gambaccini as a Hearing Committee member for a three year term, effective January 1, 2015.
+In December, 2017, Attorney Gambaccini was reappointed to another three year term beginning in January, 2018.
 Hearing officers preside over administrative proceedings in order to hear evidence and to make disciplinary determinations arising out of complaints of attorney misconduct.

 Attorney Gambaccini is a charter member of the National Constitution Center and has sat on the By-law Committee for the Town of West Boylston and the Board of Directors for the Holy Cross Lawyers Association.

 In 2017, 2018 and again in 2019, Attorney Gambaccini was selected as a Massachusetts “Super Lawyer” in the area of civil rights law in his first years of eligibility for the award.
 Each year, no more than 5 % percent of the lawyers in Massachusetts are selected by the research team at Super Lawyers to receive this honor and the annual selections are made using a rigorous multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.